 The following summer the site launched on July 3, 2003.

 Since its inception Ravens24x7.com has been honored many times as the best Ravens blog and best overall blog in Baltimore by publications like Baltimore Magazine and ironically The Baltimore Sun.
-Its founder has even been named a runner-up for the people’s choice for Baltimore’s Best Columnist by Baltimore Magazine and The Sun’s Mobbie Awards.
+Its founder has even been named the people’s choice for Baltimore’s Best Columnist by Baltimore Magazine and The Sun’s Mobbie Awards.

-Those accolades aside, perhaps the crowning achievement of the site is that it never has lost site of what it is – a fan website.
+Those accolades aside, perhaps the crowning achievement of the site is that it never has lost sight of what it is – a fan website.
 At least that’s what Mr. Lombardi would have you believe.

 “The awards are nice and we’re honored by them but they don’t motivate us.
 Our customers and site visitors do!”